If you want to increase time on page and reduce bounce rate, you’re in the right place!

 Unfortunately, it can be very difficult to diagnose the cause of short user sessions and high bounce rates.

-Let’s dig into exactly what time on page and bounce rate represent, along with what you can do to improve both metrics for your website.
+Let’s dig into exactly what time on page and bounce rate represent, along with some tricks to reduce bounce rate and increase time on page for your website.

 What are the time on page and bounce rate metrics?